PaddlePaddle/docs/doc/fluid/user_guides/howto/training/single_node.rst

     # NOTE: If you use CPU to run the program, you need
     # to specify the CPU_NUM, otherwise, fluid will use
-    # all the number of the logic core as the CPU_NUM,
+    # all the number of the logic cores as the CPU_NUM,
     # in that case, the batch size of the input should be
     # greater than CPU_NUM, if not, the process will be
     # failed by an exception.